gaycoderprincess/FlatOutW32BGMTool/README.md

 - `-no_material_reuse` - Makes imported meshes not use any original w32 materials, instead always importing new ones from the .fbx
 - `-no_tree_hack` - Disables the adjusting of normal vectors for tree shaders in Ultimate Carnage
 - `-import_deletions` - Deletes surfaces and props that have been deleted from an .fbx file, usage: `FlatOutW32BGMTool_gcp.exe (w32 filename) (fbx filename) -import_deletions`
-- `-use_vanilla_names` - Exports the files as their original names, e.g. track_geom.w32, track_bvh.gen

 ## BGM Arguments
 - `-create_fo1_bgm` - Exports an .fbx into a FlatOut 1 car bgm